jfMoller/DropFolder/README.md

 ### About this project
-A graded assignment focused on building a file storage API; the project was built using Java Spring and Postgres, and includes Spring Security as well as Cucumber integration testing.
+Graded assignment.
+Building a file storage API with Java Spring and Postgres, including Spring Security and Cucumber integration tests.

 ### How to run locally
 1. **Download the Project:**